cjgammon/MAX-2015-FLASH-SVG/README.md

-#Evolution of the Web
+#Animating SVG with Flash

-Presentation on how the web is changing presented at SXSW Interactive 2015
+Presentation on Snap.SVG Animator and Animation with SVG using Flash Professional CC 2015

 ##Instructions